lwittemann/App-Usage-Survey/README.md

         Author:
             Mayank Kumar
         Purpose and Usage:

-    PlotHeatmapss:
+            Simple python notebook to try out a 3Dplot of the given data

+    PlotHeatmaps:
         Author:
-            Zihao Yang
+            Mayank Kumar, Zihao Yang
         Purpose and Usage:
         Heatmaps serve as a visualization of display the aggregated mean download rates of various app categories across different personality groups.
-B

 Third Party Modules: